 Separate Primary Email Attribute

 The Google Workspace User profile shows a separate Primary Email attribute.
 This is because the Google Workspace instance was created prior to the January 2015 GA update and is a deprecated implementation.
 A best practice is to setup a brand new Google Workspace instance in your Okta org, and de-activate the old one.
 If this is not feasible, it is OK to continue using the existing Google Workspace instance, but do not map any Okta user attribute to the Google Workspace User Primary Email attribute.

 Contacts App does not appear

-After provisioning a user to G Suite, the Contacts app does not show the updated user profile.
-This is expected behavior as it takes up to 24 hours for updated values to appear in the G Suite Directory section of the Contacts app.
+After provisioning a user to Google Workspace, the Contacts app does not show the updated user profile.
+This is expected behavior as it takes up to 24 hours for updated values to appear in the Google Workspace Directory section of the Contacts app.

-Okta imports a user's groups when they are imported from Google Apps or when their Google Apps account is assigned to their Okta account.
-Once a user is imported or assigned, updates to groups in Google Apps are not reflected in Okta.
+Okta imports a user's groups when they are imported from Google Workspace or when their Google Workspace account is assigned to their Okta account.
+Once a user is imported or assigned, updates to groups in Google Workspace are not reflected in Okta.

-Select Push Okta user profiles to Google Apps to have group changes made within Okta pushed to Google Apps.
+Select Push Okta user profiles to Google Workspace to have group changes made within Okta pushed to Google Workspace.